For much of the past decade we have been working on creating meaningful, long-term partnerships with Aboriginal communities in focused ways.

-As at the end of 2012, we had 12 locations on reserves (the majority under lease agreements), and 5 restaurants were Aboriginally-owned (4 in Canada and 1 in the US).
+As at the end of 2013, we had eight Aboriginal-owned restaurants or self-serve kiosks on Aboriginal lands.
 We are committed to growing the number of franchises on or near reserves.
 Future restaurant locations will provide an opportunity for employment, management and economic development opportunities for the Aboriginal community.

 We have long been recognized as a "first job" employer for youth and a provider of on-the-job training.
 The fastest-growing youth demographic in Canada is Aboriginal youth.
 The combination of these factors suggests that an opportunity exists for us to be an employer of choice for the Aboriginal community.
 We are continually broadening our understanding of cross-cultural differences and removing any possible barriers to employment.
 Our vision is to become an employer of choice for the Aboriginal community.
 Understanding recruitment and retention of Aboriginal employees is part of our program development.
 We have been partnering with the Aboriginal Human Resource Council in order to identify strategies for recruitment and retention of Aboriginal community members interested in working at a Tim Hortons restaurant.